Updated January 17th, 2019.

 - Buses from Santa Marta connect to Cartagena via Barranquilla.
 The trip takes about 9 hours and will cost around 50 dollars.

-- Taganga/ Parque Tayrona: This quiet fishing town offers stunning easily accessible beaches.
-It is also the launching point for trips into Parque Tayrona National park.
+Taganga: This quiet fishing town offers easily accessible beaches.
+It is also the launching point for trips into the stunning Parque Tayrona National park.

 By Tyler Protano-Goodwin